Your Guide to Modern Image SEO

 Tools like Canva can make creating your own graphics easier.

 Use Smart Alt Text and Captions

-Your alt text is meant to describe your image.
+Your alt text (alternative text) is meant to describe your image.
 If someone uses a screen reader, the alt text will be read to them to tell them what’s inside the picture.
 Think about what they might hear when this happens.
 This text also shows up if the browser fails to load the picture.

 Consider Using Lazy Loading On Your Page

 When your site loads, there is the information your user sees “above the fold,” meaning what loads right at the top of the screen, and the things “below the fold,” meaning what they must scroll down to see.